On Expert Estimation in Hierarchical Mixture of Experts: Beyond Softmax Gating Functions

+\textbf{Contributions.} In this paper, we explore the intricacies of HMoE training by examining the effectiveness of three distinct combinations of two widely used gating functions: the Softmax gating function \cite{Jordan-1994} and the Laplace gating function \cite{han2024fusemoe}, implemented at two hierarchical levels of the HMoE model.
+Additionally, we provide insights into the practical performance of HMoE when applied to multimodal and multi-domain inputs.
+We hope this work will serve as a foundation for future research in this relatively underexplored area.
+Our main contributions can be summarized as follows:

-In this paper, we investigate distinct selections of gating functions within HMoE and their impact on overall performance.
-This is a critical issue and will lay the groundwork for future research in this relatively unstudied domain.
-It is important to note that expert specialization, as discussed in \cite{dai2024deepseekmoe}, is a critical problem that involves understanding how quickly an expert becomes specialized in specific tasks or aspects of the data.
-To address this, we conduct a comprehensive analysis of the convergence behavior of experts within two-level HMoE models, using three different combinations of the conventional softmax gating \cite{Jordan-1994} and the Laplace gating as suggested in \cite{han2024fusemoe}.
-Our theoretical analysis reveals that employing Laplace gating at both levels of the HMoE framework accelerates expert convergence and significantly improves performance relative to baseline.
-We further validate this through extensive empirical evaluations across diverse scenarios, demonstrating HMoE’s effectiveness on complex datasets, such as those with inherent hierarchies or clustered data that can be partitioned into subgroups.
-By incorporating the three aforementioned combinations of gating functions, our experiments confirm that using Laplace gating at both levels consistently improves performance across multiple downstream tasks compared to the standard softmax gating baseline.
-Additionally, we observe that different combinations of Laplace and softmax gating can also noticeably enhance results, leading to better and more robust performance by offering a broader selection of gating function combinations.
-These findings highlight the practical benefits of selecting appropriate gating functions to enhance HMoE’s capabilities.\\
+\textbf{1.
+Theoretical convergence analysis of expert estimation.} Expert specialization, as discussed in \cite{dai2024deepseekmoe}, is a critical issue involving the rate at which an expert becomes specialized in specific tasks or aspects of the data.
+However, to the best of our knowledge, prior research has primarily focused on studying expert specialization in single-level MoE models, leaving the dynamics in HMoE models largely unexplored.
+To address this gap, we perform a comprehensive convergence analysis of experts within the two-level HMoE model from a statistical perspective.
+Specifically, we examine the Gaussian HMoE model \cite{Jordan-1994} with three different combinations of Softmax and Laplace gating functions.
+Our theoretical findings reveal that using Softmax gating at either level induces intrinsic interactions among the model parameters, expressed through partial differential equations (PDEs), which hinder expert convergence.
+In contrast, employing Laplace gating at both levels helps eliminate these parameter interactions, thereby significantly accelerating expert convergence and enhancing expert specialization.

+\textbf{2.
+Application of HMoE in multi-modal and multi-domain learning.} We demonstrate HMoE’s effectiveness over standard MoE, and further validate our theoretical findings on input data with multi-modal or multi-domain structures.
+By incorporating the three aforementioned combinations of gating functions, our experiments confirm that using the Laplace gating at both levels improves performance across multiple downstream tasks compared to the standard Softmax gating baseline.
+Additionally, we observe that different combinations of the Laplace and Softmax gating can also noticeably enhance results, leading to better and more robust performance by offering a broader selection of gating function combinations.
+These findings highlight the practical benefits of selecting appropriate gating functions to enhance HMoE’s capabilities.